 Here are some recommendations for training materials and resources for EI training for your team:

-- Workbooks: Workbooks are an effective way to provide structured learning and practice for team members.
-They can include exercises, self-assessments, and case studies that help team members develop their EI skills.
+Workbooks: Provide structured learning and practice through exercises, self-assessments, and case studies to develop EI skills.

-- Books: Books can be a valuable resource for team members who want to dive deeper into the theory and research behind EI.
-There are many books available on the topic, including popular titles like “Emotional Intelligence 2.0” by Travis Bradberry and Jean Greaves.
+Books: Dive deeper into EI theory and research with resources like “Emotional Intelligence 2.0” by Travis Bradberry and Jean Greaves.

 4. Develop a Training Schedule and Implementation Plan